-SPED 470 (6-0-6) Student Teaching in Exceptional Education: This is a supervised basic field experience course requiring a concentrated significant teaching experience in an exceptional children's educational setting with one or more types of Specialty Area students.
-Offered for variable credits (3-6 credits).
-For most students, the course is six semester-hour credits and requires ten weeks, 300 clock hours of field experience.
-Students who are already certified in exceptional children should take a three semester-hour non-student teaching field experience.
-Students who are already certified in a non-exceptional children's area should take a six semester-hour non-student teaching field experience.
-Students who are currently lateral entry in Special Education should take a three-semester hour non-student teaching field experience.
+SPED 470 - Clinical Experience in Exceptional Education

+The clinical experience in a public school classroom pairs candidates with clinical educators in an expectional children's education setting with one or more types of specialty area students to further develop content knowledge, pedagogical content knowledge, pedagogical skills, and integrate technology in all areas to produce a positive impact on student learning.
+The goal of the clinical experience is to link theory and practice within the clinical setting to contextualize and cultivate knowledge, skills, and professional dispositions.
+Course credits are variable (3-6 credits).
+Most students need six semester hours over a ten week period that requires 300 hours of field experience.
+Students who are licensed in exceptional children should take a three semester hour non-teaching clinical experience.
+Students who are licensed in a non-exceptional children's area should take the six semester hour non-teaching clinical experience.
+Students who are currently lateral entry in special education should take a three semester hour non-teaching clinical experience.
+(Fall and Spring)

 Prerequisite: Admission to teacher education and permission of instructor.

-SPED 480 (3-3-0) Seminar II Exceptional Student Field Experience: A clinical field experience with an accompanying seminar for teachers of exceptional students, including observations and tutoring as well as discussions of current issues, problems, and questions related to exceptional students.
+SPED 480 - Seminar II Exceptional Student Field Experience

+A clinical field experience with an accompanying seminar for teachers of exceptional students, including observations and tutoring as well as discussions of current issues, problems, and questions related to exceptional students.

+Speech

-SPEE 200 (3-3-0) Introduction to Speech: An introduction to the development of effective oral communication through instruction in theory and practice of the principles and skills required in common types of speaking situations.
+An introduction to the development of effective oral communication through instruction in theory and practice of the principles and skills required in common types of speaking situations.
 Basic skills in audience analysis, research, organization, outlining, utilizing evidence, reasoning, listening, and verbal/nonverbal expression are developed.
 Various methods of delivery are examined and practiced.